Best NBN providers: 10 popular Australian telcos compared

 • Good value for superfast NBN plans

 Superloop burst onto the Australian broadband scene in 2019, promising super-fast speeds since it had its own infrastructure to deliver NBN to homes.
 It also promised such speeds without a high price tag, instead being very competitively priced.
-A few years on and Superloop continues to be an attractive option for anyone wanting some of the fastest possible NBN speeds.
+A few years on, Superloop continues to be an attractive option for anyone wanting some of the fastest possible NBN speeds.
+In the latest ACCC data released in June 2024, the telco achieved 98.7% of speeds during all hours of the day.

-The retail service provider (RSP) promises 240Mbps on its NBN 250 plan and 600Mbps on its NBN 1000 plan, putting it on par with a number of other, more expensive providers and trailing only Telstra.
-At the time of writing, Superloop is currently offering the cheapest NBN 1000 plan in the country, with a total first year cost that is cheaper than some plans on the previous NBN 250 speed tier.
+The retail service provider (RSP) promises 240Mbps on its NBN 250 plan and 811Mbps on its NBN 1000 plan, putting it on par with several other, more expensive providers.
+At the time of writing, Superloop is currently offering the cheapest NBN 1000 plan in the country, with a total first-year cost that is cheaper than some plans on the previous NBN 250 speed tier.

 Read our full Superloop review